Find a Lender-Approved Local Conveyancer in Cardiff

 • Simpson Millar Llp, 49 Charles Street, Cardiff, South Glamorgan, CF10 2GD

-The list below is a non-comprehensive list of solicitors in Cardiff specialising in commercial conveyancing in Cardiff.
-This could include advice on granting a lease to a commercial tenant
+The list below is a non-comprehensive list of solicitors in Cardiff practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Leasehold Valuation Tribunal proceedings

 • Loosemores, Alliance House, 18-19 High Street, Cardiff, South Glamorgan, CF10 1PT